Milorad Dodik: First and second term (2010–2018)

-On 13 November 2012, High Representative Valentin Inzko, cited Dodik as "the most frequent, although certainly not the sole, proponent of [Bosnian] state dissolution" in a report to the UN Security Council.
-He added that "the most recent and troubling of these is an initiative sent by the president to the Republika Srpska National Assembly attempting to create conditions that would unilaterally force the dissolution of the Armed Forces of Bosnia and Herzegovina."
+On 13 November 2012, High Representative Valentin Inzko cited Dodik as "the most frequent, although certainly not the sole, proponent of [Bosnian] state dissolution" in a report to the UN Security Council.
+He added that "the most recent and troubling of these is an initiative sent by the president to the Republika Srpska National Assembly (NSRS) attempting to create conditions that would unilaterally force the dissolution of the Armed Forces of Bosnia and Herzegovina."
 Vitaly Churkin, Russian Representative to the United Nations, defended Dodik and blamed the Bosniaks for the tension.

-In November 2012, German state prosecution implicated Dodik and his son in a corruption case involving the Hypo Alpe-Adria-Bank International.
-The investigation concerned "several criminal offenses, including falsifying of documents, faking financial and business reports and fraud."
+In November 2012, the German state prosecution implicated Dodik and his son in a corruption case involving the Hypo Alpe-Adria-Bank International.
+The investigation concerned "several criminal offences, including falsifying documents, faking financial and business reports and fraud."
 The judicial system of Bosnia and Herzegovina initially investigated the case following a complaint filing, but "political pressures soon stopped the judicial bodies and the police in the RS."
 According to Domagoj Margetić, a Croatian journalist, Dodik had bribed and threatened him in order to not link him to the Hypo Group Alpe Adria affair story.
 On 26 November 2012, High Representative in Bosnia and Herzegovina, Valentin Inzko, confirmed that there was no investigation against President of Republika Srpska Milorad Dodik and his family in Germany or Austria.

-On 1 January 2017, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) imposed sanctions on Dodik pursuant to Executive Order 13304 and due to his role in defying the Constitutional Court of Bosnia and Herzegovina.
+On 1 January 2017, the United States Office of Foreign Assets Control imposed sanctions on Dodik pursuant to Executive Order 13304 and due to his role in defying the Constitutional Court of Bosnia and Herzegovina.
 "By obstructing the Dayton Accords, Milorad Dodik poses a significant threat to the sovereignty and territorial integrity of Bosnia and Herzegovina," said John E. Smith, Acting OFAC Director.
-"Today's action underscores the U.S. commitment to the Dayton Accords and supports international efforts for the country's continued European integration."
-Any property of Mr. Milorad Dodik within the U.S. jurisdiction is to be blocked and U.S. persons, individuals or companies, are prohibited in to engage in business transactions with him.
+"Today's action underscores the U.S. commitment to the Dayton Accords and supports international efforts for the country's continued European integration.
+Any property of Milorad Dodik within the U.S. jurisdiction is to be blocked, and U.S. persons, individuals or companies are prohibited from engaging in business transactions with him."